vmware-archive/brand/README.md

 ### Iconography
 Icon Usage:
 Icons are used in various areas throughout the application.
-Whether they are in.... icons should remain vertical-middle aligned, regardless of overall height.
+Icons should remain vertical-middle aligned, regardless of overall height.

 ## Specifications